-Our first aid partner and defibrillator supplier, First Aid Accident & Emergency (FAAE) in conjunction with Guy Leech have supplied parkrun with all our LIFEPAK CR PLUS Defibrillators and we still have another 100 to come.
+Our first aid partner and defibrillator supplier, First Aid Accident & Emergency (FAAE) have supplied parkrun with all our LIFEPAK CR PLUS Defibrillators and we still have another 100 to come.

-Scott Whimpey, Director of FAAE, avid parkrunner and expert first aid educator, is now on a mission to educate you all in the use of these defibrillators, and how to use this life-saving device in a parkrun event if a heart attack or SCA strikes.
+Scott Whimpey, Director of FAAE, avid park runner and expert first aid educator, is now on a mission to educate you all on the use of these defibrillators, and how to use this life-saving device in a parkrun event if a heart attack or SCA strikes.
 Scott has developed the parkrun Chain of Survival chart and video – educational tools to show you the 4 basic steps involved in saving a life in a parkrun event.